cq-overlays/dashboard/README.md

 If you run into any issues or have any questions, feel free to contact me!

-### Connecting your own overlays to this bundle
+### Making your own overlays with this bundle
-You interact with the dashboard controls using replicants.
-There is also an example in the `index.html` file.
+I've designed this bundle to make it as easy as possible to connect to your own overlay bundles.
+If you do not know how to code, and/or would be interested in commissioning me to make them for you, [ko-fi](https://ko-fi.com/leptoflare/commissions)!

+The way you connect to the dashboard controls is exclusively with replicants.
 > ```js
 > const currentTeams = nodecg.Replicant("currentTeams", "cq-overlay-controls");
 >